(Consumer Information Disclosure)

 Filing a Complaint with IECC

-Students shall follow the steps defined below for complaints not governed by other IECC policy and procedure (e.g. sexual harassment, grade appeals, ADA, Student Code of Conduct, and readmission petitions*).
+Students shall follow the steps defined below for complaints not governed by other IECC policy and procedure (e.g. sexual harassment, grade appeals, Student Code of Conduct, and readmission petitions*).

 Step 1: Within ten days of the incident causing the complaint, the student shall attempt to resolve the matter informally.
 The student should meet with his/her instructor or service provider.
 If the matter is not resolved within ten days from the date of the meeting, the student may file a formal written complaint.